 What Bell noticed was a lacuna in Einstein's argument.
 Einstein correctly noted that measurements on a system would enable the prediction of outcomes of measurements on another system entangled with it.
 By imagining different possible measurements on the first system, one then merely used the computations of the quantum theory to determine the outcomes of the measurements on the second system.

-parable of the blind men and the elephant, but with an essential
+the familiar parable of the blind men and the elephant, but with an

-twist.
-In it, several blind men feel different parts of the
+essential twist.
+In it, several blind men feel different parts of

 We, however, recognize that each part they describe can be fitted together to describe the one familiar animal.

 In the quantum case, however, each of the different measurements yields results that cannot be fitted together to describe a single independent reality.
 So it is as if the blind men report parts that cannot be integrated consistently into one animal.